License Restrictions for API Users

 Number of Web Services API Requests per Minute

 The maximum number of requests that can be processed per minute is specified in the Maximum Number of Web Services API Requests per Minute box on the License tab of the License Monitoring Console (SM604000) form.
-If the number of requests in a particular minute reaches 50 percent of the limit specified for the license, the subsequent requests during this minute are delayed for the following time: 60 seconds minus the number of seconds that have passed since the beginning of the current minute, divided by the remaining number of requests that can be processed in the minute (per the specified maximum).
+If the number of requests in a particular minute reaches 50% of the limit specified for the license, the subsequent requests during this minute are delayed for the following time: 60 seconds minus the number of seconds that have passed since the beginning of the current minute, divided by the remaining number of requests that can be processed in the minute (per the specified maximum).
 These delayed requests are taken into account in the statistics (see Lifecycle of the Requests).

 For example, suppose that in a particular license, the limit of the number of web services API requests per minute is 50.
 Since the beginning of the current minute, if the system has already processed 25 requests in 40 seconds and the system receives another request, this request is delayed in the internal queue for 10 seconds, calculated as (60 - 40) / (50 - 25).
 After this delay, the request will be processed.